aliason/fertility-rates/README.md

 ## Project Description
 This repository contains the code for the capstone project of PSTAT 100 (Data Science Concepts & Analysis) at UCSB.
 Students practice the data science lifecycle on a research topic of their choosing, demonstrating key course concepts such as inference and prediction, principles of measurement, missing data, and notions of causality.

 My project investigates the decline in fertility rates across select developed nations in the 20th century and seeks to identify the key drivers of this decrease.
-To this end, I will conduct an in-depth analysis of gender, country, and world development indicators in Pytjon, applying various techniques to address my research questions.
+To this end, I will conduct an in-depth analysis of gender, country, and world development indicators in Python, applying various techniques to address my research questions.

 ## Problem Statement
 Over the last 50 years, the global fertility rate has halved.
 Modernization and technological advancements were coupled with a stark decline in fertility rates, while population growth surged.
 This rapid growth was expected to plateau as fertility rates – measured as the average number of children per woman – continued to decline.
 As of 2021, the global fertility rate is 1.66 and falling.